 20. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
 Cap and Collar badges, buttons and badges of rank as described in paras.
-5, 9 and 10, in bronze (Patterns can be seen at Admiralty Rooms).
+5, 9 and 10, brass or bronze (Patterns can be seen at Admiralty Pattern Rooms).

 21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{4}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, 5 ins. to $5\frac{1}{4}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size-31⁄2 ins. long and 1 in. wide at the shoulder; hilt, total length, 51⁄2 to 51⁄2 ins.; grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight, approximately 2 lbs.
 2 ozs. without scabbard.